 Old exhaust fans can us a lot of power for the short time the’re in use.
 Those that I removed from here averaged 80W each!
 I replaced them with low energy fans from Arlec that draw, around 4W each.
 Their flow rate is lower than the old style fans but their power consumption means that you can have them on for longer and still use less power.

 If you’re replacing exhaust fans with low energy models and adding draught stoppers, make sure the draught stopper is light enough to be opened by the pressure from the fan.
-Some models are a bit too stiff at the opening and won’t open.
+Some models are a bit too stiff at the opening and won’t open for the low energy fans.

 In many cases, you won’t need an electrician to upgrade to low energy exhaust fans.
 Many houses have a plug in the roof cavity where you can unplug the old fan and plug the new one in.